314pies/Completed-Project-List/index.md

 ## ParrelSync

-Unity editor extension to test multiplayer game-play without building the project, having around ***1k stars*** as of 7/28/2021.
+Unity editor extension to test multiplayer game-play without building the project, with around ***1k stars*** as of 7/28/2021.

 => View it on [GitHub](https://github.com/VeriorPies/ParrelSync) <=